-AMX, Alabama Motor Express, has kindly shared facts about how to share the road with semis in order to make the roads a safer place with ExpressTruckTax.
-Be sure to pass this important safety information along!
+AMX (Alabama Motor Express) has kindly shared facts about how to share the road with semis in order to make the roads a safer place with ExpressTruckTax.
+Be sure to pass this important safety information along to all your four-wheeling friends!

 We’ve all been on a highway waiting on a semi to pass in the left lane thinking, “Why is this taking so long??”